dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use OBS_PCP_COMBINE_INPUT_LEVEL instead.

    OBS_MODE_CONV_RADIUS
-     See reference :term:`FCST_MODE_CONV_RADIUS`
+     See :term:`FCST_MODE_CONV_RADIUS`

      | *Used by:*  Mode
      | *Family:*  [config]
      | *Default:*

    OBS_MODE_CONV_THRESH
-     See reference :term:`FCST_MODE_CONV_THRESH`
+     See :term:`FCST_MODE_CONV_THRESH`

      | *Used by:*  Mode
      | *Family:*  [config]
      | *Default:*

    OBS_MODE_FILE_WINDOW_BEGIN
      Used to control the lower bound of the window around the valid time to determine if a file should be used for processing by Mode.
-See reference  :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
+See :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
 Units are seconds.
 If OBS_MODE_FILE_WINDOW_BEGIN is not set in the config file, the value of OBS_FILE_WINDOW_BEGIN will be used instead.
 If both file window begin and window end values are set to 0, then METplus will require an input file with an exact time match to process.

      | *Used by:*  Mode
      | *Family:*  [config]
      | *Default:* OBS_FILE_WINDOW_BEGIN

    OBS_MODE_FILE_WINDOW_END
      Used to control the upper bound of the window around the valid time to determine if a file should be used for processing by Mode.
-See reference  :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
+See :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
 Units are seconds.
 If OBS_MODE_FILE_WINDOW_END is not set in the config file, the value of OBS_FILE_WINDOW_END will be used instead.
 If both file window begin and window end values are set to 0, then METplus will require an input file with an exact time match to process.

      | *Used by:*  Mode
      | *Family:*  [config]
      | *Default:* OBS_FILE_WINDOW_END

    OBS_MODE_MERGE_FLAG
-     See :term:`FCST_MODE_MERGE_FLAG` reference.
+     See :term:`FCST_MODE_MERGE_FLAG`.

      | *Used by:*  Mode
      | *Family:*  [config]
      | *Default:*

    OBS_MODE_MERGE_THRESH
-     See :term:`FCST_MODE_MERGE_THRESH` reference.
+     See :term:`FCST_MODE_MERGE_THRESH`.

      | *Used by:*  Mode
      | *Family:*  [config]
      | *Default:*

    OBS_MODE_INPUT_DATATYPE
-     See :term:`FCST_MODE_INPUT_DATATYPE` reference.
+     See :term:`FCST_MODE_INPUT_DATATYPE`.

      | *Used by:*  Mode
      | *Family:*  [config]
      | *Default:*  Varies

    OBS_MODE_INPUT_DIR
-     See :term:`FCST_MODE_INPUT_DIR` reference.
+     See :term:`FCST_MODE_INPUT_DIR`.

      | *Used by:*  Mode
      | *Family:*  [dir]
      | *Default:*  Varies

    OBS_MODE_INPUT_TEMPLATE
-     See :term:`FCST_MODE_INPUT_TEMPLATE` reference
+     See :term:`FCST_MODE_INPUT_TEMPLATE`.

      | *Used by:*  Mode
      | *Family:*  [filename_templates]
      | *Default:*  Varies

    OBS_MTD_CONV_RADIUS
-     See :term:`FCST_MTD_CONV_RADIUS` reference.
+     See :term:`FCST_MTD_CONV_RADIUS`.

      | *Used by:* MTD
      | *Family:*  [config]
      | *Default:*

    OBS_MTD_CONV_THRESH
-     See :term:`FCST_MTD_CONV_THRESH` reference.
+     See :term:`FCST_MTD_CONV_THRESH`.

      | *Used by:* MTD
      | *Family:*  [config]
      | *Default:*

    OBS_MTD_FILE_WINDOW_BEGIN
      Used to control the lower bound of the window around the valid time to determine if a file should be used for processing by MTD.
-See reference  :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
+See :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
 Units are seconds.
 If OBS_MTD_FILE_WINDOW_BEGIN is not set in the config file, the value of OBS_FILE_WINDOW_BEGIN will be used instead.
 If both file window begin and window end values are set to 0, then METplus will require an input file with an exact time match to process.

      | *Used by:*
      | *Family:*  [config]
      | *Default:* OBS_FILE_WINDOW_BEGIN

    OBS_MTD_FILE_WINDOW_END
      Used to control the upper bound of the window around the valid time to determine if a file should be used for processing by MTD.
-See reference  :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
+See :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
 Units are seconds.
 If OBS_MTD_FILE_WINDOW_END is not set in the config file, the value of OBS_FILE_WINDOW_END will be used instead.
 If both file window begin and window end values are set to 0, then METplus will require an input file with an exact time match to process.

      | *Used by:* MTD
      | *Family:*  [config]
      | *Default:* OBS_FILE_WINDOW_END

    OBS_MTD_INPUT_DATATYPE
-     See :term:`FCST_MTD_INPUT_DATATYPE` reference.
+     See :term:`FCST_MTD_INPUT_DATATYPE`.

      | *Used by:* MTD
      | *Family:*  [config]
      | *Default:*  Varies

    OBS_MTD_INPUT_DIR
-     See :term:`FCST_MTD_INPUT_DIR` reference.
+     See :term:`FCST_MTD_INPUT_DIR`.

      | *Used by:* MTD
      | *Family:*  [dir]
      | *Default:*  Varies

    OBS_MTD_INPUT_TEMPLATE
-     See :term:`FCST_MTD_INPUT_TEMPLATE` reference.
+     See :term:`FCST_MTD_INPUT_TEMPLATE`.

      | *Used by:*
      | *Family:*  [filename_templates]